buildingSMART/foundation-API/README.md

 # 1. Introduction

-The Open CDE Foundations API includes a small number of services and a few conventions that are common to all APIs.
+The Open CDE Foundation API includes a small number of services and a few conventions that are common to all Open CDE APIs.

 ## 1.1 Paging, Sorting and Filtering